zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/URL-Scheme.rst

 directory on their dev environment and they want to create a decentralised version of their site.

-They then register the host domain with ethereum NameReg or swarm signed version stream, upload all desired static assets to swarm, and produce a site manifest.
+They then register the host domain with expanse NameReg or swarm signed version stream, upload all desired static assets to swarm, and produce a site manifest.